georgekl03/sleekfinance/README.md

 ## Environment notes

+- Reports reuse the existing exchange-rate table and base currency settings—no extra environment variables or feature flags are required to enable the analytics workspace.
 - Interest analytics reuse your configured base currency and exchange rate table—no new environment variables are required for multi-currency or tax-year reporting.
 - No new configuration keys were introduced for the budgeting upgrades.
 The existing Settings fields for base currency and manual exchange rates continue to drive all conversions, and planned amounts always